 $125.90 + 16% tax + $5 hotel tax per night.
 Email Associate Director of Sales Vicky Nimmons or call her at 404-464-4827.
 State your date of arrival, date of departure, return phone number and request two people in a room with a king bed.
 Most importantly, mention Electric Railroaders’ Association and Group Code: ERA to get the discounted ERA room rates.
 She will call you back to confirm and guarantee your reservation with a credit card.

 By phone, call Ms. Vicky Nimmons at the Crowne Plaza Atlanta Midtown at 404-646-4827.
 She will take your reservation details and your credit card number to hold your room.

-CANCELLATION POLICY: Canceling a reservation 24 hours or more prior to arrival will result in no charge.
-Canceling your reservation 23 hours or less on day of arrival, or failing to show, will result in an automatic charge of 1 night per room to your credit card.
+Cancelling a reservation 24 hours or more prior to arrival will result in no charge.
+Cancelling your reservation 23 hours or less on day of arrival, or failing to show, will result in an automatic charge of one night per room to your credit card.
 Taxes may apply.
 Failing to call or show before check-out time after the first night of a reservation will result in cancellation of the remainder of your reservation.

-NOTE: The Crowne Plaza Atlanta - Midtown does not accept reservations by U.S. mail.
-Please reserve by phone or online.
+Please reserve online or by phone.
+The Crowne Plaza Atlanta - Midtown does not accept reservations by mail.

 New Orleans Hotel Reservations

 Renaissance New Orleans Pere Marquette French Quarter Area Hotel

 The Pere Marquette’s special ERA rate is $119 plus 14% tax and $1 per night hotel occupancy tax and 1.75% New Orleans Convention and Visitors Bureau Assessment.
 This rate includes a complimentary hot buffet breakfast for up to two guests in a room.
 The Pere Marquette is a Marriott hotel and reservations by Marriott Rewards members will earn points.
 There are two ways to book your reservation: